Created by: Trash to Couture

 Not only can you sew a custom suit fit to your style and measurements, but there are lots of fun printed and solid fabrics that work great for swimwear.
 You can also create a swimsuit with a basic sewing machine- no special machines necessary.
 Let's get started!

-- 1-2 yards swimwear fabric (we used this red gingham and this floral print)
+- 1-2 yards swimwear fabric

 - 1 yard liner fabric (we used Matte Tricot fabric from Pine Crest)